-Guest - A person temporarily staying in the unit with the consent of the resident or other member of the household who has express or implied authority to consent on behalf of the resident; 24 CFR § 5.1.
+Guest – A person temporarily staying in the unit with the consent of the resident or other member of the household who has express or implied authority to consent on behalf of the resident; 24 CFR § 5.1.

-Head of Household - The adult member of the family who is considered the head for purposes of determining income eligibility and rent.
+Head of Household – The adult member of the family who is considered the head for purposes of determining income eligibility and rent.
 However, the income of the head of household, spouse and each additional family member is included in determining rent.
-The head of household is responsible for ensuring that the family fulfills all of its responsibilities under the program, alone or in conjunction with a co-head or spouse; 24 CFR § 5.504(b)
+The head of household is responsible for ensuring that the family fulfills all of its responsibilities under the program, alone or in conjunction with a co-head or spouse; 24 CFR § 5.504(b).

 The family may designate any qualified family member as the head of household.